cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 First, decide on a name for the table - this does not have to be the same as the entity name!
 There are many naming schemes for tables.
 If you are building a database for a company or organization that has naming standards, you will of course want to follow those.
 Otherwise, choose a basic approach and be consistent.
 For example, some databases use plural nouns for tables, while others use singular nouns.
 In our data model from :numref:`Chapter {number} <erd-chapter>`, the entity **employee** might become a table named **employee** or **employees**.
 Another naming issue arises with table names containing multiple words; some databases choose to run these together, while others employ underscore characters.
 For example, the entity **assembly line** could become a table named **assemblyline** or **assembly_line**.
 In our examples below, we will use singular nouns and underscores.

 Most attributes for the entity should be converted to columns in the new table.
 Do not create columns for derived attributes, as these values are not intended to be stored.
 Do not create columns for multivalued attributes; we will address these later.
 For composite attributes, create columns only for the component attributes, not the composite itself.
-Again, you will need to decide on the name for the new column, which does not have to be the same as the attribute.
+As with entities, you will need to decide on a name for each new column, which does not have to be the same as the attribute name.
 You will also need to specify a type and any constraints for the column.
 Determining appropriate types for some columns may require consultation with your data domain experts.
 Constraints may be added as appropriate.
 In the descriptions below, we will use simple type and constraint descriptions, rather than SQL syntax.

 Choose a key attribute (every regular entity should have at least one) and use the column created from it as the primary key for the new table.
 If the entity has multiple key attributes, you will need to decide which one makes most sense as a primary key.
-Typically, simpler primary keys are preferred over more complex ones.
+Simpler primary keys are usually preferred over more complex ones.

 Here is our ERD depiction of the **employee** entity:

 .. image:: employee.svg
+    :alt: The employee entity and its attributes

 Here is a preliminary conversion of the **employee** entity into a relational table named **employee**: